Angels Flight (novel): Plot

-Entrenkin clears the majority of Elias' files to be reviewed by Bosch's investigators, and reveals that Elias was planning to prove who really killed Kincaid in court.
-They find a series of anonymous letters mailed to Elias that apparently tipped him off about Harris' innocence.
-These include several coded messages and a print-out of an L.A. prostitute's website.
-Bosch meets with his former partner Detective Frankie Sheehan, who was assigned to the Harris case.
-He admits to Bosch that he tortured Harris, but says that he did not plant Harris' fingerprints in Stacey Kincaid's room.
-Bosch talks to Elias' private investigator, who reveals the exculpatory evidence that Elias uncovered.
-One of the anonymous letters tipped Elias off that Stacey Kincaid's mother had her car detailed at the place Harris worked, explaining how Harris' fingerprints could have ended up on Kincaid's geography textbook.
+Entrenkin clears the majority of Elias' files to be reviewed by Bosch's investigators and reveals that Elias was planning to prove who really killed Kincaid in court.
+They find a series of anonymous letters that apparently tipped off Elias about Harris' innocence.
+These include several coded messages and a print-out of a prostitution website.
+Bosch meets with his former partner, Detective Frankie Sheehan, who was assigned to the Harris case.
+Sheehan admits to Bosch that he tortured Harris but says that he did not plant the fingerprint evidence.
+Bosch talks to Elias' private investigator, who reveals the exculpatory evidence Elias uncovered.
+One of the anonymous letters reveals that Kincaid's mother, Kate, had her car detailed at Harris' workplace, explaining how the fingerprint evidence.
 Bosch also finds two homeless men who report that Kincaid's body was moved to the location where it was found after Harris had already been taken into police custody.
-He now knows that Harris is innocent.
+Bosch now knows that Harris is innocent.

-Bosch's partner Detective Kizmin Rider then figures out the meaning of two more of the anonymous letters sent to Elias.
-They reveal how to gain access to a child pornography website hidden within the prostitute's webpage, showing photos of Stacey Kincaid being sexually abused for years before her murder.
-Rider believes that Stacey's stepfather, Sam Kincaid, is the man in the pictures.
-She says that when Elias accessed this website, he set off a warning system to its administrators, possibly precipitating his murder.
-Bosch theorizes that Stacey's mother, Kate Kincaid, was the one who sent the anonymous tip to Elias, knowing that it would reveal her husband's guilt.
-After learning that Sheehan's wife had left him, Bosch invites the detective to stay at his house.
+Bosch's partner, Detective Kizmin Rider, figures out the meaning of two more of the anonymous letters.
+They reveal how to gain access to a child pornography website hidden within the prostitution site's webpage, showing photos of Kincaid being sexually abused for years before her murder.
+Rider believes that Stacey's stepfather is the man in the pictures; when Elias accessed this website, he set off a warning system to its administrators, possibly precipitating his murder.
+Bosch theorizes that Kate sent the anonymous tip to Elias, knowing that it would reveal her husband's guilt.
+After learning that Sheehan's wife has left him, Bosch invites the detective to stay at his house.